-We hope you can join SCS Engineers at the US Composting Council’s largest event.
-You’ll learn about advances in compost manufacturing, compost utilization, and organics recycling which all benefit our members, society, and the environment.
+We hope you can join SCS Engineers at the US Composting Council’s largest event, January 24-27, 2022, at the Austin Convention Center in Austin, TX.
+Learn about advances in compost manufacturing, compost utilization, and organics recycling which all benefit our members, society, and the environment.

 SCS is looking forward to meeting company and community representatives committed to composting, compost use, and organics management with the best regenerative practices and new hybrid approaches.

 SCS Vice President and National Expert on Organics Management, Greg McCarron, ” will present on “Hybrid Approach to Composting” [Fundamentals, Hybrids and Safety session, 8:15 AM to 9:45 AM on Tuesday, January 25].

 SCS’s Director of our Northern California Sustainable Materials Management practice, Tracie Onstad Bills, will speak on “Composting Programs – Feasibility Evaluation and Design Considerations” [Options and Opportunities Session, 2:00 pm to 3:00 pm, Wednesday, January 26].

 One SCS hybrid composting approach combines an ASP system with open windrow technology to achieve necessary process control while maintaining cost efficiencies.
 The design helped the Chittenden Solid Waste District solve the challenge of processing increasing tons of food scraps.
 As a result, its composting facility is now processing 8,200 more tons of food waste, and SCS helped identify financial support to adapt the existing infrastructure and processes.